 Preheat the oven to 325ºF (162ºC.)
 Line the bottom of a 9-inch springform cake pan with parchment paper.
 Spray the pan with nonstick spray and dust the inside with cocoa powder.

-In a large bowl, mix together the cocoa powder, nuts, dried fruits, all-purpose flour, candied citrus (or marmalade), cinnamon, ginger, nutmeg, and red chile powder.
+In a large bowl, mix together the cocoa powder, nuts, dried fruits, all-purpose flour, candied citrus (or marmalade), cinnamon, ginger, nutmeg, and red chili powder.
 Add melted chocolate and mix well.

 In a saucepan fitted with a candy thermometer, heat the sugar and honey until the temperature reads 240ºF (115ºC.)
 Add the syrup to dry ingredients and stir well.
 The mixture will be very thick and sticky.
 Pour the batter in prepared pan.

 Bake in preheated oven for about one hour, until is done, the center should be slightly soft.
 Cool completely then remove the bottom of the springform pan and peel away the parchment paper.
 Cover the panforte with powdered sugar and rub it in with your hands.